 Everything above is not a hard and fast rule.
 The quality of the paint can greatly affect its durability regardless of the sheen level.

 Examples Of Paint Sheen Used In Interior Spaces

 The sheen level of the paint you choose can have quite an impact on the look of a room.
 It’s a matter of personal preference, some people find shiny surfaces more attractive and others prefer more of a matte look.
 When choosing a sheen level the intended use of the space should be taken into consideration as well as aesthetics.
 What has been the most common practice for years in house interiors is eggshell on the walls and semi-gloss on the doors and trim work.
 This has been changing and now more than ever matte or flat finishes are being used on walls and instead of semi-gloss, pearl or satin is being used on the trim work and doors.

 The photo below has an eggshell sheen paint on the walls.
 In the photo it looks quite flat but there is some reflection at certain viewing angles.
 You can see the semi-gloss trim has a higher sheen level and therefore a lot more reflection.
-It makes the trim work stand out from the walls which can be a preferred look, it’s all personal taste.
+It makes the trim work stand out and have more contrast from the walls.
+Some people prefer this, but it’s all personal taste.